Former GM Mike Tannenbaum lays out NFL blueprints for Carson Beck, Cade Klubnik

 An alternate narrative on Carson Beck?

-But Tannenbaum believes Beck might be in the best spot among the quarterback drafted.
+But Tannenbaum believes Beck might be in the best spot among the quarterbacks drafted.
 Even better than Indiana‘s Fernando Mendoza?

 For one, it would have changed Carson Beck’s draft spot.
 How much?